kaptandatasolutions/kaptandatasolutions.github.io/_posts/2024-11-10-KAP-TEN-LAST-TECH-NEWS.md

 # Kap10: This Week in Tech – November 9th

 **1. ChatGPT Gets Real-Time Web Search**
 OpenAI now offers real-time web search with ChatGPT.
-Initially available to paid users, this feature will gradually roll out to all, positioning ChatGPT more competitively against Microsoft Code Pilot and Google Gemini.
+Initially available to paid users, this feature will gradually roll out to all, positioning ChatGPT more competitively against Microsoft Copilot and Google Gemini.

-**2. Social Network Freds Hits 275 Million Users**
+**2. Social Network Friendster Hits 275 Million Users**
-Launched in July 2023, Freds has already reached 275 million monthly active users, though it continues to grapple with moderation challenges to maintain a safe space for all users.
+Launched in July 2023, Friendster has already reached 275 million monthly active users, though it continues to grapple with moderation challenges to maintain a safe space for all users.

 **3. X's New User Blocking Policy Sparks Debate**
 X (formerly Twitter) has altered its blocking feature: blocked users can still view some public information.
 This decision, defended by Elon Musk, raises questions about compliance with Apple and Google’s user safety policies.